chrismacp/docker-fastmysql/README.md

 FastMySQL for Docker
 ====================

-''This documentation is copied from https://github.com/zanox/docker-mysql which this project was based upon.''

 [![](https://badge.imagelayers.io/chrismacp/fastmysql:latest.svg)](https://imagelayers.io/?images=chrismacp/fastmysql:latest 'chrismacp Image Layers')

+**This documentation is copied from https://github.com/zanox/docker-mysql which this project was based upon.**

 This is a MySQL Database image tuned for fast start up times, designed to be extended for purposes of providing fixtures.